beginning of content

 Surgery

-Physiotherapists and other movement specialists may provide ongoing support to help maximise movement and strength.
+Physiotherapists and other experts can support you or your child to maximise movement and strength.

 Can spina bifida be prevented?

-The best way to reduce the chance of your baby developing spina bifida is to have enough folate (a type of vitamin) in your diet.
-It’s important to take a folic acid supplement for at least one month before becoming pregnant and for the first 3 months of pregnancy.
+You can lower your baby's chance of developing spina bifida by getting enough folate in your diet.
+It's important to take a folic acid supplement for at least one month before getting pregnant and for the first 3 months of pregnancy.

-If you take anti-seizure medicines or other regular medicines, check with your doctor before you start taking folic acid supplements in preparation for pregnancy.
+If you take anti-seizure medicines, acne medicines or other regular medicines, talk to your doctor before starting folic acid supplements.
+This can help you plan safely for pregnancy.

 Resources and support